cpvalente/ontime/docs/agent-guides/domain-invariants.md

 Pass time/state explicitly to keep rules deterministic and unit-testable.

+## Reports

+- A report is one aggregate containing its event records, show timing, and rundown snapshot.
+- Capture the rundown plan when the report starts; later rundown edits must not change it.
+- Store day offsets with report timestamps.
+Use absolute timeline positions for ordering and duration, and wall-clock values only for display.

 ## Imports and migrations

 - Treat project files, spreadsheets, custom fields, migrated data as untrusted.